mmmmaja/starfishDetection/reports/README.md

 >
 > Answer:

-We use hydra for config files and make use the instantiate function for the main 4 objects: the pytorch lightning module, data module and trainer and the wandb logger
+We used the ML Ops cookiecutter template and filled out the .github, configs, dockerfiles, docs, reports, src, and tests folders.
+We also used all of the files in the root.
+Our documentation code is organized slightly differently from the template, with `mkdocs.yml` outside of the docs folder, and we did not use a `source` folder inside `docs`.
+We use Hydra for config files and use the instantiate function for the four main objects: the PyTorch lightning module, datamodule, and trainer, and the Wandb logger.
-code:
+Code:
-- Code for the pytorch lightning module is in src/starfish/model.py
+- Code for the PyTorch lightning module is in `src/starfish/model.py`
-- Code for the pytorch lightning data module is in src/starfish/data.py
+- Code for the PyTorch lightning datamodule is in `src/starfish/data.py`
-configs:
+Configs:
-- Config for the pytorch lightning module is in config/model/default_model.yaml
+- Config for the PyTorch lightning module is in `config/model/default_model.yaml`
-- Config for the pytorch lightning data module is in config/data/default_data_module.yaml
+- Config for the PyTorch lightning data module is in `config/data/default_data_module.yaml`
-- Config for the pytorch lightning trainer is in config/trainer/default_trainer.yaml
+- Config for the PyTorch lightning trainer is in `config/trainer/default_trainer.yaml`
-- Config for the wandb logger is in config/logger/wandb_logger.yaml
+- Config for the Wandb logger is in `config/logger/wandb_logger.yaml`

-we make use of the experiments configs to make overides to the default config fx. with the train_local.yaml  for changing the data directory from a bucket to local data and limiting the train val and test batches.
+We make use of the experiment configs to override the default config.
+For example, `train_local.yaml` changes the data directory from the bucket to local data and limits the train, val, and test batches.

 ### Question 6